George Negus OAM

-After 40 years globe-trotting for television programs like Nine’s 60 Minutes, the ABC’s Foreign Correspondent and now, SBS TV’s Dateline, George Negus is regarded as Australia’s iconic international journalist
+After 40 years globe-trotting for television programs like Nine’s 60 Minutes, the ABC’s Foreign Correspondent and SBS TV’s Dateline, George Negus is regarded as Australia’s iconic international journalist.

 - George's list of interviewees and profiles over the years, both nationally and internationally, spans politics, the arts and sport.
 George has interviewed the entire last generation of Australian Prime Ministers and a myriad of national icons.

 - George has also covered a huge gambit of community issues, addressing the treatment of the intellectually disabled, the scandal of uranium dump sites in outback Aboriginal settlements and the economic fortunes of 'Down Under'.